 By properly recovering, recycling, and reclaiming refrigerant, leaks will be reduced, resulting in minimized risks and consequences of a release to the atmosphere. - Step 3 Turn unused material and empty containers to DPW Warehouse (Bldg.
-1237). - Step 4 Utilize non-ozone depleting, substitute products when acceptable. - NOTE: R-410A (also known as Puron or AZ-20) does not contain chlorine, is considered ozone-friendly while producing the same cooling effects and is the top choice to replace ozone-depleting HCFC-22.
+1237). - Step 4 Utilize non-ozone depleting refrigerants with a global warming potential less that 700 in all new HVAC systems. - NOTE: R-32 and R-454B will be the new replacement for R410A and R-22.
+These new alternative refrigerants are not only non-ozone depleting but also have minimal global warming potentials.
+Manufacturers of new equipment will start phasing out R-410A starting in January 2025